 8. Secure the engine ground wire to the engine with a cap screw.
-Tighten to specifications.
+Tighten to 8 ft-lb.

-9. Connect the gear position indicator connector (A), stator connector (B), and the CDI connector (C) to the main wiring harness.
+9. Connect the gear shift position switch (A), stator connector (B), and the CDI connector (C) to the main wiring harness.

 - 10. Connect the temperature sensor wire to the main wiring harness. - 11.
 Secure the wires to the frame with nylon ties. - 12.
 Connect the speed sensor connector to the housing. - 13.
 Secure the positive cable to the starter motor. - 14.
 Secure all wiring to the frame and upper engine bracket with cable ties. - 15.
-Secure the two coolant/oil hoses to the engine. - 16.
-Secure the crankcase vent hose to the air cleaner housing; then secure the inlet boot and carbure-tor to the air cleaner housing.
+Secure the two coolant hoses to the engine. - 16.
+Secure the crankcase vent hose to the air cleaner housing; then secure the inlet boot and carbure-tor/throttle body to the air filter housing.